 The job outlook for environmental scientists is excellent.
-Employment is projected to grow 15% from 2012 to 2022, which is faster than the average for all occupations.
+Employment is projected to grow 6% from 2022 to 2032, which is about as fast as average for all occupations.
 Issues like climate change and fracking have spurred more public interest in the environment.
 The country's aging infrastructure will also have to be replaced.
-These issues will likely fuel job growth.
+These issues will likely fuel job growth.*

 Many of the new jobs will be in private consulting firms that help clients manage environmental concerns and comply with regulations.
 However, most of the jobs will still be in government and academia.